primer/css/docs/content/components/blankslate.md

 ### Add border

-To add a border, wrap the blankstate component with the [Box component](/components/box).
+To add a border, wrap the blankslate component with the [Box component](/components/box).

 ```html live
 <div class="Box">